icopy-site/awesome/docs/awesome/free-for-dev.md

      - [Bookings](https://zoho.com/bookings)
      - [Analytics](https://zoho.com/analytics)
   * [SimpleLogin](https://simplelogin.io/) – Open source, self-hostable email alias/forwarding solution.
 Free 5 Aliases, unlimited bandwith, unlimited reply/send.
 Free for educational staffs (student, researcher, etc).
+  * [EmailJS](https://www.emailjs.com/) – This is not a full email server, this is just email client which you can use to send emails right from client send without exposing your credentials, the free tier has: 200 monthly requests, 2 email templates, Requests up to 50Kb, Limited contacts history.

 ## Font